Mihail Roco: Early career

+products where nanotechnology is a condition for competitiveness been estimated to about $3 trillion worldwide in 2020, of which about one-fourth is in the U.S.

 Roco is Member of the European Academy of Sciences and Arts, Member of the Swiss Academy of Engineering Sciences, and Honorary Member of the Romanian Academy.
 He is Fellow of the American Society of Mechanical Engineers, Fellow of the Institute of Physics, Fellow of the American Institute of Chemical Engineers, and Fellow of the International Association of Advanced Materials.
+Roco served as associate editor for Journal of Fluids Engineering and for journal of Measurement Science and Technology.

 Awards

 Forbes magazine recognized him in 2003 as the first among "Nanotechnology’s Power Brokers" and Scientific American named him one of 2004's top 50 Technology Leaders.
-He was declared engineer of the year in 1999 and 2004 by NSF and the U.S. National Society of Professional Engineers.
+He was declared "Engineer of the Year" in 1999 and 2004 by NSF and the U.S. National Society of Professional Engineers.
+Dr. Roco was Swiss Academy Annual Lecturer, "J. Robert Oppenheimer" LANL Lecturer, Smithsonian Institution Lecturer, UNESCO World Forum Lecturer, and The Brookings Institution Lecturer.

 Dr. Roco is the 2005 recipient of the AIChE Forum Award "for leadership and service to the national science and engineering community through initiating and bringing to fruition the National Nanotechnology Initiative".
-He received the National Materials Advancement Award from the Federation of Materials Societies in 2007 for NNI leadership and “as the individual most responsible for support and investment in nanotechnology by government, industry, and academia worldwide”.
+He was named in 2016 “Eminent ASME FED engineer”.
+He was honored as recipient of the "Carl Duisberg Award" in Germany for computer simulations, "Burgers Award" in Netherlands for multiphase processes, "Semiconductor Research Association Award for Nanoelectronics", and "Outstanding Service and Vision for Sustainable Nanotechnology" award of the Sustainable Nanotechnology Organization.
+He received the National Materials Advancement Award from the U.S. Federation of Materials Societies in 2007 for NNI leadership and “as the individual most responsible for support and investment in nanotechnology by government, industry, and academia worldwide”.
 In 2011 he received the ChinaNANO Award from the Chinese Academy of Science.
-Dr. Roco received the inaugural award of the International Union of Materials Research Societies "Global Leadership and Service Award" in 2015 for "vision and dedicated leadership ...that has made major impact to all citizens around the world."
+Dr. Roco received the inaugural award of the International Union of Materials Research Societies "Global Leadership and Service Award" in 2015 at the EU Parliament for "vision and dedicated leadership ...that has made major impact to all citizens around the world."